tjcchen/tjcchen/README.md

 ### Hi there 👋

 We are currently building our ***IELTS speaking*** product.
-If you are a test taker or interested, please give it a shot!
+If you are a test taker or interested, please give it a try!

 Any suggestion or feedback warmly welcomed.